How to Turn a Ram ProMaster into a Campervan

 Bed/benches/table cost

 The telescoping ladder in the above description we use to climb on top of the van if needed.
-This has been a great ladder so far for the few times we have used it.
+This has been a great ladder so far and I highly recommend it.
 It is easy to expand and put back down with a push of the button.
-Remember that sliding table I talked about?
-I raised that table up just enough that the telescoping ladder fits underneath it perfectly for storage.
+Remember that sliding shelf/table I talked about?
+I raised that shelf/table up just enough that the telescoping ladder fits underneath it perfectly for storage.

 Van ceiling